Enjoy the ride.

 Running • Yoga • Mom Stuff • Life

 mom on the go

 Running north of 235 lbs.

-Eating, praying and running my way through DC!
+Eating, praying and running my way through the Nation's Capitol!

 Dog fiction, photos and more.

 Rescue.
 Run.
 Repeat.

 I'm cute.
 I'm funny.
 And I'm committed to animal welfare.